IAMColumbia/gp2portfoliogame-CiarennHollis/README.md

 # GameProgramming2 Final
- Game Programming 2 Final Template

 Game Name: Burnout Buster
-Description Short:
-Description Long:
+Description Short:  Oh no!
+The burnout is setting in!
+Can you stave off the executive dysfunction demons and get out of the burnout?!
+Description Long:  As burnout sets in and executive dysfunction demons encroach, it's up to you to fight your way through.
+Use your trusty sword and the combat combos at your disposal to bust out of this burnout episode.

-Genre: Rogue-like
+Genre: Rogue-like, 2D Top-Down

-Platform:
+Platform:  Windows/PC

-Folder Structure
+## Folder Structure

 \src